USSF-ORBIT/ussf-portal-client/docs/development.md

    - [Install yarn](https://classic.yarnpkg.com/en/docs/install) if you do not already have it.
    - Type `yarn` or `yarn install` inside the project directory to install dependencies.
 You will need to do this once after cloning the project, and continuously if the dependencies in `package.json` change.

+### Authentication with SAML

+This application uses SAML for its authentication mechanism.
+SAML relies on the existance of an Identity Provider (IdP).
+When running the app locally, there are two IdP options:

+- Test SAML IdP: this is a service that is included in our docker compose development stack, and will work automatically when running `docker compose up`.
+There are two test users you can log in as, and more can be added to the `users.php` file.
+These test users have been set up with attributes that mirror the data we should get back from the real-life IdP.

+  - username: user1, password: user1pass
+  - username: user2, password: user2pass

+- Production SSO IdP: if you want to log in to the actual IdP we will use in all deployed environments (dev, test, and production) you can also do that.
+You will need to do some additional configuration:

+  - Set the following environment variables locally (ask another team member for the values):
+    - `SAML_IDP_METADATA_URL`
+    - `SAML_ISSUER`
+  - Ask another team member for the certificates required and save this file to `./certs/DoD_CAs.pem`
+  - Set this local environment variable also:
+    - `NODE_EXTRA_CA_CERTS='./certs/DoD_CAs.pem'`
+  - Start other services (Redis & Mongo) in Docker:
+    - `docker-compose -f docker-compose.services.yml up -d`
+  - Run the app locally, either in dev or production modes:
+    - `yarn dev` OR
+    - `yarn build && yarn start`
+  - Once the app has started, navigate to `/api/auth/login` to test the login flow

 ## yarn scripts

 Most commonly used during development: